GFaure9/yaml-ML/README.md

 ![GitHub All Releases](https://img.shields.io/github/downloads/GFaure9/yaml-ML/total)
 ![Development Stage](https://img.shields.io/badge/stage-Beta-yellow)

-*`yaml_ml` is a Python package that facilitates the creation and running of pipelines to pre-process data and train basic machine learning models in a supervised manner, by providing the whole instructions through a bunch of keywords in a YAML file.*
+*`yaml_ml` is a Python package that facilitates the creation and running of pipelines to preprocess data and train basic machine learning models in a supervised manner, by providing the whole instructions through a bunch of keywords in a YAML file.*